SOLD – 1956 Longines 30CH Flyback Chronograph

 Presented in excellent original condition with unpolished rose gold case, very rarely found like this.
-The original dial features contrasting red telemeter and blue tachymeter scales, original gold “dagger” hands matching the gold arrowhead markers, this ref.
-5966 is an exquisite example of what Longines’ luxury chronographs were like during the apex of their popularity as technically impressive and stunning timepieces.
+The original dial features contrasting red telemeter and blue tachymeter scales, original rose gold “dagger” hands matching the rose gold arrowhead markers, this reference 5966 is an exquisite example of what Longines’ luxury chronographs were like during the apex of their popularity as technically impressive and stunning timepieces.

-Large 37.5mm 18k solid rose gold case featuring gorgeous stepped lugs, this example is found in excellent unpolished condition with its original unsigned gold crown and pushers.
+Large 37.5mm 18k solid rose gold case featuring gorgeous stepped lugs and original unsigned rose gold crown and pushers.
 This stunning case houses the beautiful cal.
 30CH manual wind flyback chronograph movement numbered 9,4xx,xxx; fully functioning and very clean.
 Seldom seen in such condition, we have deduced that this example must have been stored away, unworn for many years.
 It is now being sold accompanied by an Extract from the Archives certificate issued by the great heritage department at Longines, this watch was originally sold through their Italian agent Ostersetzer in December 1956.
 Finding examples like this are becoming increasing rare and sought after.
-With its incredible movement, gorgeous design and important heritage, this ref.
-5966 is one of the best you will find.
+This Longines ref.
+5966 with its quality movement, gorgeous design and excellent original condition, is one of the best examples you will find.

 Founded in 1832 by Auguste Agassiz in Saint-Imier, Longines began life as a bespoke watchmaker, eventually turning to more mass production in the 1860s by acquiring a factory in its hometown.
 Following this effort to commercialise, Longines hired notable figures within the watchmaking world and began to innovate.
 With the American watchmaking industry blossoming, Auguste and his nephew, who had just joined, Ernest Francillon, sent engineer Jaques David to the US to precisely understand why their industry was becoming so advanced.
 After arriving back in Switzerland with a detailed 108-page document, Jaques influenced Auguste to change Longines’ practices and adapt to the American’s standards of quality control, manufacturing techniques and management styles or face succumbing to their American competitors.